Arjun-G-Ravi/AI-Notes/04_NLP/09_Attention.md

 - Basic Idea: `Attention mechanisms allow a model to focus on different parts of the encoder sequence when processing a particular element in the decoder part.`

 ## Self-Attention (or Intra-Attention):
-- Basic Idea: `Self-attention is a specific type of attention where the elements of the endoder sequence attend to each other.`
+- Basic Idea: `Self-attention is a specific type of attention where the elements of the endoder sequence attend to each other.
+It is used in transformers.`